PhantasmagoricAardvark/enumerable-methods/README.md

-Rebuilding Enumerable module methods with Ruby
+Rebuilding Ruby Enumerable module methods without actually using the methods.